curtis-gaye7/guidancearrow-website/README.md

 ## 💻 Technology

-EndVision is built with React Native, providing a smooth, native experience across both iOS and Android platforms.
+FocusVector is built with React Native, providing a smooth, native experience across both iOS and Android platforms.
 The backend leverages AI technology to transform goal descriptions into structured action plans that incorporate proven productivity methodologies.

 ## 🤝 Contributing

-We welcome feedback, feature requests, and bug reports to make EndVision even better.
+We welcome feedback, feature requests, and bug reports to make FocusVector even better.
 Please submit issues through our GitHub repository or contact us directly through the app's feedback mechanism.

 ## 📄 License

-EndVision is proprietary software.
+FocusVector is proprietary software.
 All rights reserved.

 ---

-© 2025 EndVision.
+© 2025 FocusVector.
 All rights reserved.

 *Transform your vision into reality.*